A new method toward the Landau-Ginzburg/Calabi-Yau correspondence via quasi-maps: Moduli of -stable quasi-maps

-\begin{lemm} The stabilizer group of a $\delta$-stable quasi-map $(C,E,\alpha)\in W$ is finite and reduced.
-Therefore $\qmap^\delta$ is a \DM stack. \end{lemm} \begin{proof} Let $(E,\alpha)\in W$ be a $\delta$-stable pair with respect to \eqref{eq-02171}.
-By Lemma \ref{lem-iso1}, an automorphism of $E$ which preserves $\alpha$ is the identity map since $\alpha\ne 0$.
-This implies that the stabilizer group of $(C,E,\alpha)$ is a subgroup of $\mathrm{Aut}(C)$ which is reduced over $\CC$.
-Infinite automorphisms of the underlying curve $C$ of a $\delta$-stable quasi-map can arise only from exceptional components.
-If $A$ is a exceptional component of $C$, then $E|_A\cong \cO_{\PP^1}(1)$.
-If $\alpha|_A$ is nontrivial, an automorphism of $A$ fixing the two special points acts nontrivially on $\alpha$ and hence no nontrivial stabilizer arises from $A$.
-Suppose $\alpha|_A=0$ for some exceptional component $A$.
+\begin{lemm} The stabilizer group of a $\delta$-stable quasi-map $(C,L,x)\in W$ is finite and reduced.
+Therefore $\fQ_+^\delta$ is a \DM stack. \end{lemm} \begin{proof} Let $(L,x)$ be a $\delta$-stable pair with respect to \eqref{eq-02171}.
+By definition, an automorphism of $L$ which preserves $x$ is the identity map since $x\ne 0$.
+This implies that the stabilizer group of $(C,L,x)$ is a subgroup of $\mathrm{Aut}(C)$.
+It is well known that $\mathrm{Aut}(C)$ is reduced as a scheme over $\CC$.
+Hence it is enough to show that the stabilizer group is finite.

+Infinite automorphisms of the underlying curve $C$ of a $\delta$-stable quasi-map can arise only from exceptional components, i.e. rational bridges.
+Recall that $C$ cannot contain a rational tail with one marked point by stability.
+Let $E$ be an exceptional component of $C$ and $L|_E\cong \cO_{\PP^1}(1)$.
+If the zero of $x|_E$ is away from the two nodes, a nontrivial automorphism of $E$ fixing the two nodes acts nontrivially on $x$ and hence no nontrivial stabilizer arises from $E$.
+Hence we may assume $x$ is zero at one or two of the nodes of some exceptional component $E$.